-1) A collection of poems and essays titled, COYOTE MOON Horsin’ Around in the Poetry Corral.
+1) A collection of poems and prose titled, COYOTE MOON Horsin’ Around in the Poetry Corral.
 As the title implies, many of the poems reflect a Western/Cowboy tone, while others draw their inspiration from current events, or something I hear, say, or observe that indicates, “There’s a poem in there.”
-Regardless of the theme, all the poems rhyme and relate a story.
+Regardless of the theme, most of the poems rhyme, and all relate a story.

 LONG LOST BILL

 It’s said that the man was a drifter, and that he’s a-driftin’ still

 That trail-worn, lanky cowboy, who was known as Long Lost Bill

 My grandpa told me ‘bout the man, said he worked with Bill for awhile